 Numbness or the feeling of pain in your wrists can be early signs of carpal tunnel syndrome.
 If symptoms strike at night while sleeping or are concentrated to the thumb, pointer, and middle fingers at any point of the day, then you should seek a medical opinion.
-The experts at Lewis Pain Management can help you get a definite answer if you have carpal tunnel and give you treatment options before considering surgery.
+The experts at Lewis Pain Management can help you determine whether or not you have carpal tunnel syndrome and provide carpal tunnel treatment options that don't involve surgery.

 Lewis Pain Management in Frisco, TX was founded by Dr. Jerry Lewis.
 Dr. Lewis is a board-certified pain management specialist and medical doctor.
-His professionally trained staff is dedicated to giving both men and women viable education and treatment options if struggling with carpal tunnel.
-Here is some helpful information on avoiding carpal tunnel surgery and how Lewis Pain Management can help you get pain relief.
+His professionally trained staff is dedicated to giving both men and women viable education and treatment options for carpal tunnel symptoms.

 What Exactly Is Carpal Tunnel Syndrome?

 Carpal tunnel is a tingling or numbness in the hand, wrist, or arm that is caused by a pinched nerve in the wrist.
-In severe cases, it can be extremely painful due to a compressed or squeezed nerve.
+In severe cases, it can be extremely painful.
 The carpal tunnel bones in our wrists protect the nerves and tendons that allow our fingers to move and bend.
 When that tunnel becomes narrow or tissues that surround the nerve become inflamed, it causes pressure.
 This abnormal pressure causes numbness, pain, tingling, and weakness to occur in the hand.
 In most cases, it is a condition that only worsens unless treated.
 Not all pain associated with the hands or wrists is carpal tunnel syndrome, so seeking medical help from a professional like Dr. Lewis, is an important first step.

 Who Is Impacted by Carpal Tunnel?